alxee/yuku/README.md

 # Yuku

 Yuku is a minimal Android browser built on WebView with a custom Jetpack Compose interface.
-Layout logic is borrowed from some another long abandoned browser, with some visual and behavior improvements and QOL features added.
+Layout logic is borrowed from some another long abandoned project, with some visual and behavior improvements and QOL features added.

 <p align="center">
   <img src="assets/home.jpg" alt="Yuku home page" width="18%">